 Named after the fabulous Elm programming language, this game challenges two players to a hilarious fight to the death.
-The goal was to create a fun game that needs no colour, sound or complex shapes.
+The goal was to create a fun game that needs no color, sound, or complex shapes.
 Using the most minimalistic avatars (circles) and environment (a rectangle) imaginable, the game exposes the visceral experience between humans when it comes down to the basics.
 After a minute, are you still looking at a circle or straight into your opponent's soul?

-This game allows up to 4 children to collaborate on a sentence together by replacing the noun, verb, and so on.
+This game allows children to collaborate on making silly sentences together, using four tablets and a projector.
+The tablets allow them to replace different parts of the sentence, and the projector shows the result in realtime.
 Live Sentence was developed during my time as a visiting researcher at ChaTLab University of Sussex.
-It was performed at the Brighton Science Festival 2016.
+It was open to the general public at Brighton Science Festival.

 A study in information density made with Csound and the fabulous